jnleyva816/Sneakerbot-API/README.md

 - [Proxies](https://documenter.getpostman.com/view/5027621/TVt2c3ee) - this is how you can pre-store proxies that the bot will use when launching a task.
 Proxies are rotated so that they are never reused.
 In the future, this bot may include an integration with a proxy service like [Bright Data (formerly Luminati)](https://brightdata.com/).
 - [Tasks](https://documenter.getpostman.com/view/5027621/TVt2c3ed) - this is how you can pre-store, and then start checkout tasks.

+# UI/UX

+cd into Sneakekerbot/client
+npm i
+npm start

+loads full UI to add addresses, proxies, and tasks to API

+Still underdevelopment, but majority is functional and will work!

 ### UPDATE (as of 05/30/2021)

 You can now specify a `product_code` on tasks.
 You will still need to provide the `url` e.g. https://nike.com but can also provide a `product_code` e.g. "DA3130-100".